P-H-B-D/526_research/README.md

 ### [Code Example 1 (Underdamped Harmonic Oscillator)](https://github.com/P-H-B-D/526_research/blob/main/dampedHarmonic.ipynb) | [Code Example 2 (Noisy Sinusoid)](https://github.com/P-H-B-D/526_research/blob/main/sineWave.ipynb)

+---
+## Requirements:
+This demonstration requires packages ```openAI```, ```matplotlib```, ```numpy```, and ```tiktoken```.
+You can install them using:
+- ```pip install -r requirements.txt```, or ```pip3 install -r requirements.txt``` depending on your system.
+- Notebooks ```dampedHarmonic.ipynb``` and ```sineWave.ipynb``` are the only files that are directly demonstrated – all other files are either data or utility functions/classes.
+---
+## Writeup:
+In Large Language Model (LLM) literature, "Zero-Shot" prompting [(Kojima et al.)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/8bb0d291acd4acf06ef112099c16f326-Abstract-Conference.html) is a technique that involves using an LLM to answer a question without providing exemplar responses to similar questions within the prompt (when *N* exemplars are provided in the prompt, this is refered to as *N*-Shot prompting).

-Expanding on the work of [Gruver et al.](https://arxiv.org/pdf/2310.07820.pdf), I investigate the ability of Large Language Models (LLMs) to act as Zero-Shot Time Series Forecasters within the context of physical systems modelling.
-In particular, I measure the ability of LLMs to incorporate textual information about the physical system (e.g. a description of the system, its mechanics or physical attributes, etc.) for use in its forecasting.
+Expanding on the work of [Gruver et al.](https://arxiv.org/pdf/2310.07820.pdf), I investigate the ability of LLMs to act as "Zero-Shot" Time Series Forecasters within the context of physical systems modelling.
+In particular, I measure the ability of LLMs to incorporate textual information about a physical system (e.g. a description of the system, its mechanics or physical attributes, etc.) for use in its forecasting.
 This demonstration may be seen as a natural extension to the results of [Gruver et al.](https://arxiv.org/pdf/2310.07820.pdf), and related literature on In-Context-Learning (ICL) more broadly, (see: [Brown et al.](https://arxiv.org/pdf/2005.14165.pdf), [Min et al.](https://arxiv.org/pdf/2202.12837.pdf)), given that the process of integrating physical descriptions into the forecasted sequence is done entirely in-context.

 I first set up the experiment to use the tokenization technique described by [Gruver et al.](https://arxiv.org/pdf/2310.07820.pdf) to leverage GPT-3.5-Turbo tokenization for the in-context "training" data (e.g. the given tokens), ensuring each timestep maps to a single token, and all tokens are separated by space tokens (see [tokenizerTest.py](https://github.com/P-H-B-D/526_research/blob/main/tokenizerDemo/tokenizerTest.py) for a proof-of-concept of this).